 What is the process for scheduling electives and classes for junior high?

-At the beginning of April, the principal and counselor meet with students at the intermediate to discuss electives.
+In the spring, the principal and counselor meet with students at the intermediate to discuss electives.
 They will be given a schedule form to take home to discuss with parents/guardians and select their top 3 electives by numbering them 1, 2, and 3 in the order of preference.
 The forms are to be returned to their homeroom teacher by the set deadline.
-The week of April 11th, the counselor will meet with students again to review their selections and enter them in Skyward for scheduling purposes.
+Next, the counselor will meet with students again to review their selections and enter them in Skyward for scheduling purposes.

 What if my child is unsure which elective they want to take or changes their mind?